Back to Blog

 What we ranked and who it's for:

-5. Human Add AI - Best for service businesses that want flat-rate unlimited calls with an AI that auto-configures from your website in 5 minutes
+5. Human Add AI - Best for service businesses that want the agent built and maintained for them, with flat pricing and unlimited calls on Professional

 1. Rosie AI